 - Spain: The Spanish call their crepes “filloas,” a traditional treat, particularly during the Galician carnival season.

-- Slovakia: The Slovakian word for the classic crepes is “palacinky,” which is usually served with jam, fruits, Nutella, and whipped cream or ice cream.
+- Slovakia: The Slovakian word for the classic crepes is “palacinky,” usually served with jam, fruits, Nutella, and whipped cream or ice cream.

 - Hungarian word for crepes is “palacsinta.”
 “Túrós palacsinta” is a famous Hungarian dessert with sweetened cottage cheese, known as “túró” in Hungarian.
 It’s a must-try when visiting Hungary.